wfjvdham/JavaScript_course/07_javascript_nodejs/README.md

 Callback
 ========================================================

-> Some executable code that is pased to a function as a argument and that is expected to run after the function is finished
+> Some executable code that is passed to a function as a argument and that is expected to run after the function is finished

 ```
 $('button').click(function(){